PieterDC1997/Pieter/README.md

 •	An empty ‘EEG_Source’

 If the user completes these steps and installs the required Anaconda-packages, then the scripts should run without any problems.
 I have tested this on another computer.

+The single subject script just adds some more visualization, for a single subject.
+But the idea behind is basically the same as the main script, so if you'd like, you can skip this script and fully focus on the main script.

 Please feel free to contact me with any questions.

 Cheers,